openstack-archive/searchlight/doc/source/plugins/nova.rst

     [resource_plugin:os_nova_flavor]
     enabled = true
-    resource_group_name = sl_without_notification
+    resource_group_name = searchlight
+    notifications_topics_exchanges = versioned_notifications,nova

 .. note::

-    There are no notifications for flavors from nova yet, so we recommend putting it in its own resource group and scheduling a cron job to periodically re-sync.
-This will create a very low overhead way to keep the index up to date.
-The index latency will be dependent on how often you re-sync the data.
+    The notifications topic for flavors is versioned_notifications, so we need to config notifications_topics_exchanges with value
+    'versioned_notifications,nova' in order to get the related versioned notifications from nova.

 Plugin: OS::Nova::SeverGroup
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^